 These media sources are slightly to moderately conservative in bias.
 They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor conservative causes.
 These sources are generally trustworthy for information, but may require further investigation.
 See all Right-Center sources.

 - Overall, we rate the Cato Institute Right-Center Biased.
 While Cato’s economic and environmental positions are strongly right, they also hold liberal positions through immigration and social liberty issues.
 In whole, this places them Right-Center as we weigh economic theory more heavily in the overall score.
-We also rate them Mixed for factual reporting due to misleading statements on climate change as well as some failed fact checks.
+We also rate them High for factual reporting due to proper sourcing of information and recognizing the consensus of science.

 The Cato Institute is an American libertarian think tank that is headquartered in Washington, D.C.
 It was founded as the Charles Koch Foundation in 1974 by Ed Crane, Murray Rothbard, and Charles Koch.
 In July 1976, the name was changed to the Cato Institute.
 The mission of the Cato Institute is to originate, disseminate, and increase understanding of public policies based on the principles of individual liberty, limited government, free markets, and peace.